rpdistiso/launchiine/README.md

 A simple Wii U Menu replacement, currently in an alpha development stage and not ready for day to day usage

+## Project Status
+As of October 15, 2024, all of the progress on my projects (Launchiine and [Corruption's Curse](https://gamebanana.com/mods/523990)) will be coming to a halt as my town is still repairing from Hurricane Helene and I need to prepare for EOCs

 ## Usage (Replace Wii U Menu via Mocha Payload):
 [ENVIRONMENT] is a placeholder for the actual environment name
 - Place the `men.rpx` on the SD card in the directory `sd:/wiiu/environments/[ENVIRONMENT]/`